1242035/spree/guides/src/content/developer/core/payments.md

 ## Payment Processing

-Payment processing in Spree supports many different gateways, but also attempts to comply with the API provided by the [active_merchant](https://github.com/shopify/active_merchant) gem where possible.
+Payment processing in Viauco supports many different gateways, but also attempts to comply with the API provided by the [active_merchant](https://github.com/shopify/active_merchant) gem where possible.

 ### Gateway Options